NativeScript/docs-v7/ApiReference/ui/enums/HorizontalAlignment/README.md

 ---
-nav-title: "Class ui/enums.HorizontalAlignment"
+nav-title: "Module ui/enums.HorizontalAlignment"
-title: "Class ui/enums.HorizontalAlignment"
+title: "Module ui/enums.HorizontalAlignment"
-description: "Class ui/enums.HorizontalAlignment"
+description: "Module ui/enums.HorizontalAlignment"
 ---
 ## Namespace: "ui/enums".HorizontalAlignment
 HorizontalAlignment indicates where an element should be displayed on the horizontal axis relative to the allocated layout slot of the parent element.